-This 38 page booklet gives general protective security advice from Mi5's Centre for the Protection of National Infrastructure (CPNI).
-It is aimed at businesses and other organisations seeking to reduce the risk of a terrorist attack, or to limit the damage terrorism might cause.
+This 38-page booklet gives general protective security advice aimed at businesses and other organisations seeking to reduce the risk of a terrorist attack, or to limit the damage terrorism might cause.
 The booklet is available in PDF format and can be downloaded from www.cpni.gov.uk or email enquiries@cpni.gsi.gov.uk to request a copy.